A Meditation on Psalm 112 – Part 2

 But wait, “You mean I’m missing something, still?
 What?
 What can it be?
 I thought sure you would pat me on the back and say, “You’re in.
 You’ve fulfilled everything the law required.”
 “Now you say, I lack something?
 What more must I do?”

-So, here is Jesus facing the rich young ruler and He says to him,
+So, here is Jesus facing the rich young ruler that He loved and He says to him,

 “Go your way, sell whatever you have and give to the poor and you will have treasure in the heaven; and come take up the cross and follow me.”